mnizol/ormpy/README.md

 The primary algorithm is based upon research by [Smaragdakis, et al.](http://dl.acm.org/citation.cfm?id=1507652)

 **ormpy** is a work-in-progress.
-Currently, the Smaragdakis algorithm is only partially implemented, and we are working to add extensions by [McGill, et al.](http://dl.acm.org/citation.cfm?id=2001428) and [Nizol, et al.](http://dl.acm.org/citation.cfm?id=2593771)
+Currently, the Smaragdakis algorithm is implemented, and we are working to add extensions by [McGill, et al.](http://dl.acm.org/citation.cfm?id=2001428) and [Nizol, et al.](http://dl.acm.org/citation.cfm?id=2593771)

 ## Dependencies